quackerd/d2ray/README.md

 You can either supply a pre-generated private key using `xray x25519` or let d2ray generate one.
 The corresponding public key is printed to the container log (`docker logs`), which clients use to connect.

-If you are generating the private key yourself, the key file must contain exactly the output of `xray x25519`.
+If you are generating the keys yourself, the key file must contain exactly the output of `xray x25519`.

 ## How To Update?
 - `docker compose down`